AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-Matrix.markdown

 ## Matrix substraction

+Substracting matrices is another relevant operation in machine learning in general.

+We define the following shortcut:

 ```Smalltalk
 MMatrix>>- anotherMatrix
 	"Substract a matrix from the receiver matrix"
 	^ self sub: anotherMatrix
 ```

+This shortcut calls the `sub:` method:

 ```Smalltalk
 MMatrix>>sub: anotherMatrix